ibnuqoyim/multi-service/go-service/README.md

 # Go Service

-Simple Go service that proxies requests to PHP API.
+Simple Go service that proxies requests to Laravel API.

 ## Arsitektur

 - **Config Struct**: All configuration is stored in the `Config` struct
 - **Dependency Injection**: Handler functions receive config as a parameter
-- **Separation of Concerns**: Logic forwarding to PHP API is separated into its own function
+- **Separation of Concerns**: Logic forwarding to Laravel API is separated into its own function
 - **godotenv**: Uses the godotenv library to read the .env file

 ## Setup